Allegheny-Computer-Science-103-S2018/cs103-S2018-practical8-starter/README.md

 In addition to making the checks that were previously mentioned in the introduction to this document, your final submission must meet the following requirements.
-Additionally, please make sure that your repository contains a screenshot of your final web site in the `images` directory.
+Additionally, please make sure that your repository contains a screenshot of your final web site in an `images` directory.
+Since this practical assignment requires independent work on the part of the student, some of the following checks will be verified by the instructor's inspection of your provided screenshot.

-- The `index.html` file has `Flags of the World` appear as the title and the header.
+- The `index.html` file has `Flags of the World` appear as page's title in the header.
 - The `index.html` file links to the provided `country.js` file.
 - The `country.js` file contains all of the requested source code.
 - The `src/www/img/flags` contains all of the required flag images.